samestrin/llm-interface/docs/index.md

 ## Examples

-Check out [Examples](examples.md) for practical demonstrations of how to use the LLMInterface npm module in various scenarios.
+Check out [Examples](examples.md) for practical demonstrations of how to use the LLM Interface npm module in various scenarios.